skip to content

 Considering food miles is essential for several reasons, including food quality, safety, and sustainability.
 Focusing solely on price and convenience can compromise these factors.

 Firstly, the quality of food diminishes when it travels long distances.
+Transporting fresh produce over long distances can lead to spoilage and reduced shelf life, as it is more susceptible to damage and quality degradation during transit.
 The longer food sits on store shelves or in warehouses, the more likely it loses nutritional value and flavor.
 Fruits and vegetables, for example, may rot or spoil if not properly refrigerated or packaged during transportation.
+Maintaining the quality of fresh fruit during long transportation is particularly challenging due to its delicate nature and limited shelf life.
 This not only affects taste but also poses health risks if harmful bacteria contaminate the food.

 Secondly, food miles impact sustainability.
+Food miles affect the environmental and sustainability aspects of food systems by increasing transportation distances, which contribute to higher carbon emissions and climate change.
 Producing certain foods can harm air quality, water supply, and soil health in their growing regions.
 Industrial farming, which often requires massive water usage for grains or livestock, can lead to water shortages, soil erosion, and other environmental issues.

 Lastly, the transportation of food generates significant greenhouse gas emissions.
 The United Nations estimates that food-related emissions account for up to 30% of all greenhouse gases, making it a leading contributor to climate change.